unosquare/raspberryio/README.md

 ## Breaking changes

+### Version &ge; 0.24.0

+This version requires .NET core 3.0 to build and run.

 ### Version &ge; 0.18.0

 In the beginning, RaspberryIO was built around WiringPi library and all our classes, properties, enums, etc. was based on those ones used in WiringPi too.